Get started

 The old traditional way of performance testing much less frequently leaves many possible culprits that require investigation.
 This article will go through each development stage where you can implement performance tests for your software product:

-1. Performance / Load stage.
-That’s where we will likely execute something that looks more like a traditional, system-level performance test.
+3. Acceptance Stage.
+This is where we will likely execute something that looks more like a traditional, system-level performance test.

 Performance at the Commit Stage